ric-sar/ultimate_phd_student_guide/what_is_a_research_paper.md

 ## How peer review works
 So, you have written your first research paper, find a proper journal, applied the template and followed the journal guidelines, now it's time to review your work!
-Paper review is based on peer review process, after uploading your draft to the journal's portal, a set of experts (peers) in the research paper domain will review your draft.
+Paper review is based on peer review process, after uploading your draft to the journal or conference website, a set of experts (peers) in the research paper domain will review your draft.
 Review can be divided in:
 * Single blind: experts will know authors name, this may induce biases
 * Double blind: both experts and authors are unknown, this process will avoid biases at all.